women-in-ai-ireland/WAILearnInfoPage/index.md

 5. [Support or Contact](#soc)<br/>

 ### <a name="idea">1.
 Idea of WAIPractice</a>
-<b>WaiPRACTICE</b> is a subset of WaiLEARN, our main education program. #WaiPractice is a playground where #learners, #enthusiasts, and #experts can collaborate and sharpen their skills, grow their knowledge, share best practices, explore new use-cases, and simultaneously grow their networks in the domain of #AI.
+<b>WaiPRACTICE</b> is a subset of WaiLEARN, our main education program.
+WaiPractice is a playground where learners, enthusiasts, and experts can collaborate and practice their skills, grow their knowledge, share best practices, explore new use-cases, and simultaneously grow their networks in the domain of #AI.
 This program also provides access to mentorship opportunities, networking and community building while ensuring continous establishment of individual online portfolios. <br/>

 <p align="center">
  <img src="https://user-images.githubusercontent.com/69084008/100664686-e6a5f180-334f-11eb-99fe-bd5f875d1835.png" alt="image"/>